masonk16/test-app/README.md

         - Click on "Global credentials (unrestricted)"
         - Click Add credentials:
             - Kind: Username with password
-            - Enter the username and password for your Docker account
+            - Enter the username for your Docker account
+            - For password enter the Personal Access Token you created earlier
             - Enter ID as "dockerHub"

     - Create a jenkins job